Xu2Zhi1Lan2/BayesianBridge/README.md

 - `R/`: Contains the core implementation of the package functions.
   - `BBLR.R`: Implements the Bayesian Bridge Linear Regression.
-  - `BBNM.R`: Implements a Bayesian Bridge Nonlinear Model.
+  - `BBNM.R`: Implements a Bayesian Bridge Normal Means Model.
 - `vignettes/`: Includes a detailed tutorial on Bayesian Bridge Regression (`Bayesian-Bridge-tutorial.Rmd`).
 - `Bayesian-Bridge-tutorial.pdf`: A PDF version of the vignette is also available